Submission Checklist

 When all of this is completed and you've submitted your game, we'll also do a quick play-through to make sure the UI is functioning, there aren’t any dead/incorrect links, or anything else that stands out as non-functional in the game.

-Marketing Assets
+Game Assets